Reimagining how Gen Z-ers can engage more meaningfully with museums' arts

 "Maybe a button to expand the current options would be great"

-"If I saw an artwork at the museum, I'd also love to see what other people think about it too"
+"If I see an artwork at the museum, I'd also love to see what other people think about it too"

 "The art of reflecting lies in seeing other people's thoughts as well"